pablogrela/members_cuacfm/README.md

 - The **firebaseWeb.properties** ile contains the configuration of Firebase´s web.
 - The **hibernate.properties** file contains all the variables needed for database connection.
 - The **hibernateTest.properties** file contains all the variables needed for database test connection.
-- The **log4.properties** file contains the configuration of the logs hibernate.
+- The **log4.properties** file contains the configuration of the logs Hibernate.
 - The **logback.xml** file contains the configuration of the logs.
-Change the variable **<file>C** to change the destination file of the logs, example:
+Change the variable **<file>** to change the destination file of the logs, example:
  	<file>/var/lib/cuacfm-members/logs/members.log</file>
 - The **messages.properties** file contains the messages of view application, by default use inside messages.
-	- The messages of angular, datables or another javascript is not customizable, outside war.
+	- The messages of angular, DataTables or another JavaScript is not customizable, outside war.
-- The **paypal.properties** file contains all the necessary variables for paypal.
+- The **paypal.properties** file contains all the necessary variables for PayPal.
-- The **recaptcha.properties** file contains all the necessary variables for recaptcha.
+- The **recaptcha.properties** file contains all the necessary variables for Recaptcha.